plsreply-anton/pacMan/README.md

+# PacMan Game Project

-# Setting up a new git repo for personal project.
-Initilized in order to learn more about cmake during work
+Setting up a new git repo for personal project.
+Initilized in order to learn more about CMake during work